 How Does Oura Assess Sleep Debt?

-In the Oura App, the Sleep Balance Contributor is one the components of your Readiness Score, and can be used to assess your sleep debt.
+In the Oura App, the Sleep Balance Contributor is one of the components of your Readiness Score, and can be used to assess your sleep debt.
 This contributor answers the question: Have you been getting enough sleep in the last 2 weeks?

 Oura will nudge you to “pay attention” to your sleep balance if you’re at risk of sleep debt—i.e., you’re sleeping less than you usually sleep or less than the recommended average for your age.
 Oura uses these four metrics to determine your Sleep Balance contributor: